jenkinsci/acceptance-test-harness/docs/CONTRIBUTING.md

 If your test needs to interact with Jenkins Core (or other plugins UI), check if there is already a PageObject for it instead of writing the code by yourself.
 Existing PageObjects are usually well tested so they are possibly more stable than your newly added code.

+Also, try to create PageObjects to interact with the UI instead of hardcoding elements searches and interactions in your test.
+These PageObjects can be reused by others and they are much more maintainable as it's clear what's the UI they are handling.